proximiio/proximiio-js-library/README.md

     initPolygons: false, // optional, default: false, if enabled and yours geojson includes required data the map will show defined features as polygons with hover/click effect
     considerVisibilityParam: false, // optional, default: true, if enabled all pois with visibility property defined as 'hidden' will not be visible as default, will be possible to toggle them with toggleHiddenPois() method
     fitBoundsPadding: 200, // optional, default 250, number | PaddingOptions, the amount of padding in pixels to add to the given bounds for found route, https://docs.mapbox.com/mapbox-gl-js/api/properties/#paddingoptions
-    showLevelDirectionIcon: false // optional, default: false, if enabled arrow icon will be shown at the levelchanger indicating direction of level change along the found route
+    showLevelDirectionIcon: false // optional, default: false, if enabled arrow icon will be shown at the levelchanger indicating direction of level change along the found route,
-});
+    showRasterFloorplans: false // optional, default: false, if enabled raster floorplans will be visible });
 ```
 #### Required Data for 3D Polygons